latex3/tagging-project/documentation/wtpdf/verbatim.md

 {% include youtube.html id="imQzEHpdtT4" width="medium" comment="verbatim alt"%}

 * Good Reading and cut and paste.
-* Character names localised to the document language (not to that of the listener).
+* Character names localized to the document language (not to that of the listener).
 * Braille is severely impacted, the braille for the character names rather than the characters is generated.
 * Navigating with a screen reader by character is similarly impacted.
 * The Braille for the first line in the original source code (using default NVDA Braille settings)